 Did you know?
 From here, you won’t need Blacksmith’s Whetstones for quite some time.
 Therefore, don’t hesitate to sell them to any vendor if you need Scrolls of Wisdom and when you have no Armourer’s Scraps left.

 It’s recommended to not level Flame Dash due to its increasing intelligence requirement – at least for now.
-In order to not level the gem, you can just right click the „+“ on the right side if it has reached the needed experience.
+In order to not level the gem, you can just right click the „+“ on the right side if it has reached the needed experience to level up.

-You can buy Steelskin from Nessa in Lioneye’s Watch in Act 1 after completing the quest Breaking Some Eggs.
+You should already have Steelskin.
+If not, from Nessa in Lioneye’s Watch in Act 1 after completing the quest Breaking Some Eggs.
 Make sure to set this skill as your default left click (to autocast it).

 Did you know?
 In case you’ve used Iron Rings up to here, make sure to switch them with other ring bases (e.g. Coral Ring, Sapphire Ring, Topaz Ring, Ruby Ring or Two-Stone Ring) as soon as possible.
 Why?
-Iron Rings provide the ‚Adds 1 to 4 Physical Damage to Attacks‘ implicit modifier and (G) Toxic Rain doesn’t really benefit from this mod – instead, get some rings which provide life or elemental resistances via the implicit modifier.
+Iron Rings provide the ‚Adds 1 to 4 Physical Damage to Attacks‘ implicit modifier and (G) Toxic Rain doesn’t really benefit from this mod – instead, get some rings which provide life or elemental resistances.

 You can do this by left-clicking on your skills in your bottom right skill bar and choosing the respective option.
 If you don’t do this, the skill will be used where your cursor is at that specific moment.
 As a result, it often happens that you move to the position of the cursor instead of attacking monsters.
 In order to prevent that from happening, activate ‘Always Attack Without Moving”.
 This is basically recommended for almost all skills you use in this build, but (G) Dash (if you activate this for Dash you will dash backwards instead of forwards).